SESMG/SESMG/docs/manual/ScenarioSpreadsheet.rst

 - **label**: Unique designation of the transformer.
 The following format is recommended: "ID_energy sector_transformer".
 - **comment**: Space for an individual comment, e.g. an indication of which measure this component belongs to.
 - **active**: Specifies whether the transformer shall be included to the model.
 0 = inactive, 1 = active.
 - **transformer type**: Indicates what kind of transformer it is.
-Possible entries: "GenericTransformer" for linear transformers with constant efficiencies; "GenericCHP" for transformers with varying efficiencies; "compression_heat_transformer"; "absorption_heat_transformer".
+Possible entries: "GenericTransformer" for linear transformers with constant efficiencies; "GenericTwoInputTransformer" for transformers with two inputs and constant efficiencies (e. g.
+Pumping units with water and electricity intake); "GenericCHP" for transformers with varying efficiencies; "compression_heat_transformer"; "absorption_heat_transformer".
 - **mode**: Specifies, if a compression or absorption heat transformer is working as "chiller" or "heat_pump".
 Only required if "transformer type" is set to "compression_heat_transformer" or "absorption_heat_transformer".
 Otherwise has to be set to "None", "none", "0".
 - **input**: Specifies the bus from which the input to the transformer comes from.
+- **input2**: Specifies the bus from which the input2 to the transformer comes from.
+Only required if "transformer type" is set to "GenericTwoInputTransformer".
+If there is no second input, the fill character "0" must be entered here.
 - **output**: Specifies bus to which the output of the transformer is forwarded to.
 For CHP Transformers it should be the electric output.
 - **output2**: Specifies the bus to which the output of the transformer is forwarded to, if there are several outputs.
 If there is no second output, the fill character "0" must be entered here.
+- **input2 / input**: Specifies the ratio of input2 to input (e. g. kWh/m³).
+Only required if "transformer type" is set to "GenericTwoInputTransformer".
+If there is no second input, the fill character "0" must be entered here.

 Costs
 ---------------------
 - **variable input costs** in (CU/kWh): Variable costs incurred per kWh of input energy supplied.
+- **variable input costs 2** in (CU/kWh): Variable costs incurred per kWh of input2 energy supplied.
 - **variable output costs** in (CU/kWh): Variable costs incurred per kWh of output energy supplied.
 - **variable output costs 2** in (CU/kWh): Variable costs incurred per kWh of output 2 energy supplied.
 - **variable input constraint costs** in (CU/kWh): Variable constraint costs incurred per kWh of input energy supplied referring to the constraint limit set in the "energysystem" sheet.
 If not considering constraints fill character "0" is used.
+- **variable input constraint costs 2** in (CU/kWh): Variable constraint costs incurred per kWh of input2 energy supplied referring to the constraint limit set in the "energysystem" sheet.
+If not considering constraints fill character "0" is used.
 - **variable output constraint costs** in (CU/kWh): Variable constraint costs incurred per kWh of output energy supplied referring to the constraint limit set in the "energysystem" sheet.
 If not considering constraints fill character "0" is used.
 - **variable output constraint costs 2** in (CU/kWh): Variable constraint costs incurred per kWh of output 2 energy supplied referring to the constraint limit set in the "energysystem" sheet.
 If not considering constraints fill character "0" is used.
 - **existing capacity** in (kW): Already installed capacity of the transformer.
 - **min investment capacity** in (kW): Minimum transformer capacity to be installed.
-- **max investment capacity** in (kW): Maximum  installable transformer capacity in addition to the previously existing one.
+- **max investment capacity** in (kW): Maximum  installable transformer capacity regarding the output of the transformer, in addition to previously installed capacity, if existing.
 - **periodical costs** in (CU/a): Costs incurred per kW for investments within the time horizon.
 - **periodical constraint costs** in (CU/(kW a)): Constraint costs incurred per kW for investments within the time horizon.
 If not considering constraints fill character "0" is used.
 - **Non-Convex Investment**: Specifies whether the investment capacity should be defined as a mixed-integer variable, i.e. whether the model can decide whether NOTHING OR THE INVESTMENT should be implemented.
 Explained `here <https://spreadsheet-energy-system-model-generator.readthedocs.io/en/latest/structure_of_energy_system/structure.html#investment>`_.